 This is also the stage where we are heavily reliant on guidance.
-We can have a coach or a teacher there and their role is to provide a good learning environment.
-This means removing distractions and using visuals as well as encouraging those trial and errors to guide the learning process.
+We can have a coach or a teacher there, and their role is to provide a good learning environment.
+This means removing distractions and using visuals, as well as encouraging those trials and errors to guide the learning process.

-Some examples of this is going back to the walking example.
-But other instances are things like driving a car or riding a bike.
-Even when we are older you can see this form of learning working.
+One example of this goes back to the walking example, but other instances are things like driving a car or riding a bike.
+Even when we are older, you can see this form of learning working.

 Indeed, we know what to do, but not “how to do it well.”
 It’s at this stage where the saying “Practice makes perfect” rings true.
 The more that we practice, the more we can refine and tighten the loose ends of that skill.

-An example of this motor learning at work is looking at sports players.
+An example of this motor learning at work is seen in sports.
 Generally speaking, people can perform better the more that they practice.
-Why that’s the case is because the more we practice something the more we understand what input does to our bodies.
-We understand our current limits or how certain input will react through our bodies.
+That’s because the more we practice something, the more we understand what input does to our bodies as well as where our current limits lie.

-At this stage, everything is more or less automatic.
-Sure we can still improve, but generally speaking, you don’t need to tell yourself to go and do a certain task or assignment constantly.
+At this stage, everything is more or less automatic and will stick in the long term.
+We can still improve, but you don’t need to tell yourself to go and do a certain task or assignment constantly.
 Your body has become adjusted to the idea of doing this.

 An example of this learning is the skills that you use at work.
-Whatever you feel about your work, we both know that when you get to work, you need very little persuasion to actually do your work.
-Whether that’s writing, lifting, operating a machine, or performing, there are a set of skills that we don’t think and merely do.
+When you get to work, you need very little persuasion to actually do your work.
+Whether that’s writing, lifting, operating a machine, or performing, there are a set of skills that we don’t think about and merely do.

 The Principles of Motor Learning

 The principles of motor learning are few and far between.
-Generally speaking, there is a consensus that the key to learning a new motor skill isn’t so much on the amount of time spent practising, but the way that we practice.
+Generally speaking, there is a consensus that the key to production of a new motor skill isn’t so much on the amount of time spent practicing, but the way that we practice.